 Spring Light Geese Hunting Guide

-Spring Conservation Order
+Spring Light Goose Conservation Order Guide (printable version)

 - Residents must have either a 2017-18 (valid through March 31) or 2018-19 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).